Rulebook (17th Edition)

 - Grave: Typically above the deck, to the right of the battlefield.
 Any card which is destroyed is immediately sent here, face-down.
 The contents of the grave are private knowledge.

 - Battlefield: Typically above the granary, to the left of the grave.
-Contains its owner's in-play minions.
+Contains its owner's on-field minions.
 The contents of the battlefield are public knowledge.

 - Granary: Typically below the battlefield.
 Contains its owner's resources.
 The contents of the granary are private knowledge.